aliyun/aliyun-openapi-net-sdk/docs/0-Requirements-EN.md

 - Recommended use of **.NET Standard 2.0** and above target framework
 - It is recommended to use **Visual Studio 2017** or **Visual Studio Code** for development

-# Use in .net framework 45 and .net framework461
+# The target framework is .net framework 45 or .net framework 4.6.1
 If the target framework is `.net framework 4.5` and `.net framework 4.6.1` you need to use the package by referring to `dll assembly`, let's take the example of `Visual Studio 2015`:

 - First clone the latest version of aliyun-openapi-net-sdk [Github repository] (https://github.com/aliyun/aliyun-openapi-net-sdk)